 The final day of this year's Henley Royal Regatta on the River Thames west of London, on Saturday (1 July), saw a fine win by the W.

-The final day of this year's Henley Royal Regatta on the River Thames west of London, on Saturday (1 July), saw a fine win by the W.M.F. crew from Moscow in the Grand Challenge Cup.
+Background: The final day of this year's Henley Royal Regatta on the River Thames west of London, on Saturday (1 July), saw a fine win by the W.M.F. crew from Moscow in the Grand Challenge Cup.
 The Russian "eight" took an early lead and crossed the finish line two-thirds of a length ahead of the North Eastern University crew from the United States.
 A Canadian crew from St Catherine's won the Prince Philip Challenge Cup, and Soviet sculler Alexander Timoschinin scored an impressive victory in the Diamond Sculle event.

 SYNOPSIS: Saturday was the final day of the 1972 Henley Royal Regatta on the River Thames, west of London, and fine weather drew the crowds in their hundreds to the riverbanks.